KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

-The goal of this extension is to provide the means to map internal, usually floating point, light contribution values that may be in an unknown range to that of a known range and attached display.
+The goal of this extension is to provide a way to convert the resulting (rendered) output values to a known range so that they can be sent to a display.
 One of the reasons for this is to retain the hue of the source materials under varying light conditions.
 Correct representation of hue is important in order to keep artistic intent, or to achieve a physically correct visualization of products for instance in e-commerce.